tfsoares/docker-noflo-runtime-js/README.md

-# docker-noflo-runtime-js (WIP)
+# docker-noflo-runtime-js
-This is work in progress and not very helpful for anyone just now.
-But plan is to improve it until it's of use for other developers.
-Also there shall be a version for X86 in addition to the current ARM (Raspberry Pi) version.
+There shall be an additional version for X86 in addition to the current ARM (Raspberry Pi) version.

 ## Status and rights
-WIP, doesn't work by now.
+Seems to be working.
 Totally free to use by everyone.